FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/installation.rst

 .. note:: Robot safety features are important and it is recommended to test once a month to ensure proper functionality.

-(1)Emergency stop button onteach pendant/button box:
+- Emergency stop button onteach pendant/button box:

   A. Press the emergency stop button on the teach pendant/button box.
   B. Observe that the robot stops and turns off the joint power.
   C. Turn on the robot power again.